SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/04-scripts.md

 - "Save JSON code from an analysis."
 - "Apply saved JSON code to an analysis."
 keypoints:
-- "All changes are being tracked in OpenRefine, and this information can be used for scripts for future analyses or reproducing an analysis."
+- "All changes are being tracked in OpenRefine (apart from individual cell changes and sorting!), and this information can be used for scripts for future analyses or reproducing an analysis."
 - "Scripts can (and should) be published together with the dataset as part of the digital appendix of the research output."
 ---